 A squad that grubs together, stays together and nothing adds more to it than when you stop by The Eatery which features a large exclusive variety of food like Nashville hot chicken, waffle fried chicken, Gyros with Greek Chicken, flatbreads, curry chicken shish kebabs, vegan-friendly bowls, Hash Brown Waffles, and a more eclectic menu than the traditional offer at festivals.
 “The Eatery” has freshen up the eating experience at the event that even includes a Chick-Fil-A stand, but don’t forget the fest’s popular Island Noodles kiosk and the festival’s fanciest dish, the Tropical Pineapple Chicken.

 There’s so much more about SunFest that makes it a unique music & art festival experience.
 The art is another aspect that entices people to attend SunFest to enjoy stunning art creations by professional artists and craft vendors.
 The festival’s Juried Fine Art & Craft show features the work of more than 150 national artists including jewelry, photography, sculpture, ceramics and more.
 SunFest’s focus on art creates a beautiful and entertaining environment of a music festival that continually amazes its crowd.

-If the audience at SunFest is friendly and West Palm Beach is worth traveling far distances to spend up to five days at, the vibe at Captain Morgan’s floating barges on the city’s Waterfront is an utmost sensation year after year.
+The audience coming to SunFest is friendly and West Palm Beach is worth traveling to spend up to five days at with the vibe at Captain Morgan’s floating barges on the city’s Waterfront, an utmost sensation year after year.
 The barges are a party sanctuary at SunFest, an oasis featuring Captain Morgan cocktails, entertaining games, and dance music to unlock some of the most enjoyable and exciting mix of entertainment at a festival.